Kdauda-lab/alx-higher_level_programming/0x03-python-data_structures/README.md

-9-max_integer.py - A program that checks for the max number 10-divisible_by_2.py - A program that finds all multiples of 2 in a list 11-delete_at.py - Deletes a item at a specific position in a list
+9-max_integer.py - A program that checks for the max number 10-divisible_by_2.py - A program that finds all multiples of 2 in a list 11-delete_at.py - Deletes a item at a specific position in a list 12-switch.py - A program that switch two values